rijuvenator/DisplacedDimuons/Tupler/python/README.md

 **NTupler_cfg.py** is the `cmsRun` configuration file to run the _SimpleNTupler_.
 It is a plain configuration file, loading only CMSSW Python modules and fragments, as well as the initialization files in `Modules/`.
 The lines at the top indicate the external parameters.
 They may be set manually, however, **runNTupler.py** and **submitAll.py** set all of these parameters automatically and handle submitting of jobs.
   * `MAXEVENTS` is the maximum number of events to process
   * `INPUTFILES` is a list of filenames, the input to `cms.Source`
-  * `PLUGIN` is either `"SimpleNTupler"` or `"GenOnlyNTupler"`, depending on whether the full nTupler is desired, or just the gen information
   * `OUTPUTFILE` is the name of the output file
   * `ISMC` is whether or not the input files are MC
   * `ISSIGNAL` is whether or not the input files are signal